 Because those are the choices.
 None guarantee success.
 None are easy.

 And I don’t know what the hell else to tell you.

 My new favorite photo

-Taken yesterday.
+Taken in December 2018.
 Twelve years after this photo.

 This marketoonist cartoon.
 A timely cartoon from the author of “Your Ad Ignored Here.”